Broken Bone or Bad Sprain? Know the Right Next Step.

 Can fractures heal without surgery?

 Yes.
-Most heal without surgery.
+Many stable fractures heal without surgery.

 If alignment is stable, we start with **conservative care**.
 Surgery is considered mainly for instability or joint surface issues.
 Conservative fracture care Splints, casts, and braces **protect alignment** while the bone heals.
 We pair this with guidance on safe movement so joints above and below do not become stiff.
 Monitoring healing Follow‑up reviews and repeat imaging are used when alignment could shift.
 If position changes or function is at risk, we **adjust the plan early**.